remkade/multisite-json-api/README.md

 --------------
 All of the enpoints require you to authenticate with an existing wordpress user.
 Currently all require the superadmin role, but that may change.

 Username and password are passed with the HTTP Headers `Username` and `Password` respectively.
-These are plain text, so hence why you need to be using SSL (which you are doing already right??).
+These are plain text so you need to be using SSL (which you are doing already right?).

 Create Site
 -----------